 The Federal Information Processing Standard (FIPS) Publication 140-2 is a US government security standard that specifies the security requirements for cryptographic modules protecting sensitive information.
 To support customers with FIPS 140-2 requirements, the Amazon Virtual Private Cloud VPN endpoints and SSL terminations in AWS GovCloud (US) operate using FIPS 140-2 validated hardware.
 AWS works with AWS GovCloud (US) customers to provide the information they need to help manage compliance when using the AWS GovCloud (US) environment.

-The flexibility and control that the AWS platform provides allows customers to deploy solutions that meet industry-specific standards, including:
+The flexibility and control the AWS platform provides allows customers to deploy solutions that meet industry-specific standards, including:

 - CSA: In 2011, the Cloud Security Alliance (CSA) launched STAR , an initiative to encourage transparency of security practices within cloud providers.
 The CSA Security, Trust & Assurance Registry (STAR) is a free, publicly accessible registry that documents the security controls provided by various cloud computing offerings, thereby helping users assess the security of cloud providers they currently use or are considering contracting with.
 AWS is a CSA STAR registrant has completed the Cloud Security Alliance (CSA) Consensus Assessments Initiative Questionnaire (CAIQ).
 This CAIQ published by the CSA provides a way to reference and document what security controls exist in AWS’s Infrastructure as a Service offerings.
 The CAIQ provides a set of over 140 questions a cloud consumer and cloud auditor may wish to ask of a cloud provider.
 Customers can find the completed questionnaire in Appendix A of the AWS Risk and Compliance whitepaper.